Pound Ridge, New York: 19th century

-20th century
+20th century and beyond

 The population of Pound Ridge declined from 1,417 in 1860 to a low of 515 in 1920.
 During this period general farming was replaced by dairy farming.
 Forest grew back over land cleared during the previous two centuries.
 The town had lost all three of its post offices by 1903.
 In May 1911, a series of fires broke out that burned hundreds of acres.
 George Irving Ruscoe served as town supervisor from 1894 to 1927.
 He also served as a justice of the peace for 62 years until his retirement in 1945.
 In 1916, the Northern Westchester District Nursing Association requested permission to open a Polio hospital in Pound Ridge.
 Sentiment in the town was strongly against the proposal and the hospital was not approved.
 The town board passed a resolution requiring all outside children under the age of 17 to be examined by health officials before they would be allowed to visit the town.
 In 1917, Pound Ridge was caught up in a Polio epidemic.

-In 1925, Westchester County purchased over 4,000 acres of land in northern Pound Ridge and adjacent Lewisboro to create the Pound Ridge Reservation.
-The park was renamed the Ward-Pound Ridge Reservation in 1938 after the park planner and longtime Republican county leader William L. Ward.
+In 1925, Westchester County purchased over 4,000 acres of land in northern Pound Ridge and adjacent Lewisboro to create the Pound Ridge Reservation, the largest park in Westchester County.
+The park was renamed the Ward Pound Ridge Reservation in 1938 after the park planner and longtime Republican county leader William L. Ward.
 From 1933 to 1940, the Reservation was host to a Civilian Conservation Corp camp known variously as Camp SP-9, Camp No. 24 and Camp Merkel after the parks superintendent for Westchester County.
 The camp had about 200 enrollees at any one time.
 Workers improved roads and built bridges, planted trees and constructed shelters, picnic areas, walls, latrines and a museum.

+In the 1930s, entrepreneur and philanthropist Hiram Halle purposefully revitalized the town to attract artists and "bohemian" residents, realizing the advantages of its unique combination of extreme isolation and proximity to Manhattan.
+Since then, Pound Ridge has become home to many prominent actors and other high-profile individuals who prefer to live unobtrusively.

 Geography

 According to the United States Census Bureau, the town has a total area of 23.1 sqmi, of which 22.3 sqmi is land and 0.8 sqmi (3.37%) is water.

 The eastern and southern town lines are along the border with Connecticut.

+Local topography is characterized by a rugged landscape featuring high ridges, steep cliffs, and rock outcroppings.
+Within the Ward Pound Ridge Reservation, the terrain includes ridges that reach up to 800 feet high.

+Pound Ridge remains one of the most rural and physically isolated communities in Westchester County, largely because its rocky, uneven topography made it difficult to build major highways or railroads.